Wiz-IO/wizio-TEST/README.md

-# PlatformIO Platform for experiments
+# PlatformIO Platform for Experiments